gjr80/weewx-highcharts/README.md

 ## Pre-Requisites ##

-The *Highcharts for WeeWX* extension requires *WeeWX v3.4.0* or greater.
+The *Highcharts for WeeWX* extension requires *WeeWX v4.5.0* or later.
 The display of the *Highcharts for WeeWX* extension data on a web page using the included Javascript files requires the Highcharts *Highstock* charting tool and the *JQuery* JavaScript library.

 ## Installation ##